KaiYan289/KaiYan289.github.io/about.markdown

 109. Be bold and aggressive when you first try to tune your algorithm; often it takes longer than expected to train / bolder choice of hyperparameter than your expecation to make your algorithm work.

 110. Do read the experiment details of your baselines, and make sure of how they set up their experiment, especially what do they do to their dataset (e.g. merging).
 You do not want to waste time on settings that is unnecessarily harder / easier than prior work.

+111. When you don't know where is the problem of your algorithm, go and check if your dataset has problems.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)